FMMT666/launchpad.py/README.md

   - macOS Sierra, Python 3.6 (Macports), PyGame 1.9.3 (via pip), Pro Pad
   - Raspbian Jessy, RPi3, Python 3.4.2, PyGame 1.9.2a0 (via apt), Mini Pad

-Python 3 will not (yet and out-of-the-box) work for:
+Python 3 might not (yet and out-of-the-box) work for:

   - stock Ubuntu 16.04.3-LTS (requires building PyGame from sources)
   - stock Ubuntu 17.04       (same)
   - stock Ubuntu 17.10       (same)
+  - stock Ubuntu 18.04       (workaround available)

-I will probably add some notes about how to compile PyGame on your own...
+See below for instructions on how to compile PyGame on your own...

 Previously, launchpad.py was tested under